Jetalliance: History

-In December 2005, a Dassault Falcon 2000 joined the growing fleet of Jetalliance when it was delivered new from the manufacturer In 2006 it announced orders for an Airbus A319 Corporate Jet and an Airbus A318 Elite aircraft.
-In January 2006 the airline announced an order for 28 jets from the Cessna Citation family.
-Jetalliance has ordered two further Airbus A318 Elite aircraft (following the initial order for a single aircraft in June 2006) and will configure them with a 14-seat interior.
+In December 2005, a Dassault Falcon 2000 joined the growing fleet of Jetalliance when it was delivered brand new from the manufacturer In 2006 the company announced orders for an Airbus A319 Corporate Jet and an Airbus A318 Elite jetliner.
+In January 2006 the airline announced an order for 28 aircraft of the Cessna Citation family.
+Jetalliance has ordered two further Airbus A318 Elite aircraft (following the initial order for a single aircraft in June 2006) and wanted to furnish them with a 14-seat deluxe interior.

-In November 2012, the company filed for bankruptcy, the claims amounted to approximately €28.9 mio.
+In November 2012, the company filed for bankruptcy, the claims amounted to approximately €28.9 millions.
 In October 2013, it was decided to close down and liquidate the company.

 Fleet

 The Jetalliance fleet included the following aircraft (as of 10 September 2008):